SevenCatsHere/Telegrambot/README.md

 # Telegrambot
 Bot for telegram fun times

-# requires
-nodejs
-express

-$sudo apt-get install nodejs
-$cd ./myProjectDir
-$./myProjectDir npm install express
-$./myProjectDir node server.js

-# look for
+# Edit config.example.js
-Example app listening on port 3000!
-# in the console then go to
-localhost:3000
+Put your telegram bot api key in the config file and change name of file to config.js
-# in the browser
+# Run
+node index.js
+# Your bot is now live